National Plan to Reduce Violence Against Women and Their Children 2010 ‑ 2022

 - The Line social marketing campaign

-The Second Action Plan: Moving Ahead 2013-2016 was launched on 27 June 2014 by then Prime Minister Tony Abbott.
+The Second Action Plan: Moving Ahead 2013-2016 was launched in June 2014 by then Prime Minister Tony Abbott.
 The Second Action Plan contains five National Priorities and 26 actions which are joint areas of work that all governments agree are critical to moving ahead in reducing violence against women and their children.
-For further information view the Second Action Plan media hub.
 A key initiative under the Second Action Pan is the National Campaign to Reduce Violence Against Women and their Children - Let's Stop it at the Start.